Respiratory Syncytial Virus

 • Infants and children aged 8 – 19 months entering their second RSV season

 How effective is it at preventing severe RSV in babies?
-Reduces severe complications of RSV in babies by 70% within 6 months of birth Reduces the risk of a baby being hospitalized due to RSV by 80% within 5 months of birth
+Reduces severe RSV in babies by 70-80% for at least 6 months after birth

 What are the side effects?Injection site pain, headache, muscle pain, nausea, and feverRash and injection site pain